Monday, 26 January 2026

 And so, it came to be that a completely out of the blue event has left me not only with a new set of wheels, but also back behind the wheel of a Subaru.
 And that has put a big smile on my face again😊

-And seeing this is a scale modelling blog and not a car blog this is the Tamiya 1/24 scale kit photo shopped onto a backdrop image.
+And seeing this is a scale modelling blog this is my Tamiya 1/24 scale kit photo-shopped onto a backdrop image.

 I'm playing around, it's the best image I had of the real thing that looked like it could be a scale model😀